-- Mounting an ISO image file using WinCDEmu is really easy.
-Just install and all you need to do is to double click on the ISO image file to automatically mount it to a drive letter.
-If you want to unmount, just right click on the drive and select Eject.
-WinCDEmu also has a simple option to create an ISO from a CD/DVD, just right click on the drive in Explorer and Choose “Create ISO Image”.
-A portable version is available but isn’t as up to date as the installer.
-There is support for XP to Windows 7 including 64-bit.
+After install, all you need to do is to double click on an ISO file to automatically mount it to a drive letter.
+To not be asked which drive letter to use, check the “Manage drive letters automatically” box.
+If you want to unmount, just right click on the drive in Explorer and select Eject.
+WinCDEmu has a simple option to create an ISO from a CD/DVD or Blu-Ray disc, just right click on the drive in Explorer and select “Create an ISO Image”.
+A useful option for administrators is the requirement of admin rights to mount an ISO image.